saaranshpandey/portfolio/README.md

 I am a graduate student at the University of Pennsylvania, where I am building upon a strong foundation in quantitative analysis and machine learning.
 With over four years of industry experience, my passion for leveraging technology to tackle complex challenges and drive innovation has only grown.

-At present, I'm diving into an exciting project that involves an extensive Exploratory Data Analysis (EDA) on breweries.
-Yes, Breweries!!!
-This project is a perfect blend of my love for data and a good pint, showcasing how I can turn numbers into stories.
-Can't wait to see what secrets the data holds and share those findings *insert-link-here*!

 Have a look at my professional journey so far!

 ### Professional Experience